rmcanany/SolidEdgeStorekeeper/StorekeeperSchema.md

   <img src="media/xmlnotepad_overview.png">
 </p>

 It is easy to add new items to the dataset using copy/paste.
-Right click the item and select Copy.
+Right click an item and select Copy.

 <p align="center">
   <img src="media/xmlnotepad_copy.png">